networkfusion/nanoframework-mono-libs/README.md

 * nanodu (GitHub Action to update NuGet references of .NET nanoFramework projects.)

 #### Project management:
-* .github (This is the .github general template and configuration for the .NET nanoFramework GitHub organization.)
+* .github (This is the general template and configuration for the .NET nanoFramework GitHub organization.)
 * Home (The landing page for .NET nanoFramework repositories.)
-* nanoframework.github.io (repository for nanoFramework documentation web site.)
+* nanoframework.github.io (repository for .NET nanoFramework documentation web site.)
-* nFBot (Discord bot for nanoFramework Discord server.)
+* nFBot (Discord bot for .NET nanoFramework Discord server.)
 * nf-tools (Various CI management tools.)

 #### Not deemed necessary as part of a core update process: